Updated 27 May 2020

 The first thing you should do to manage your finances is to make a realistic plan to manage your debts, seek extra funds and avoid extreme financial hardship.
 If you don’t fully understand your financial position or know where to start, you can call the National Debt Helpline on 1800 007 007 for free financial counselling.

-The National Debt Helpline has also published a step by step guide to help you find support and successfully manage your finances during COVID-19 – this is available by clicking here.
+The National Debt Helpline has also published a step by step guide to help you find support and successfully manage your finances during COVID-19 – this is available on the National Debt Helpline website.

 Once you have a clear idea of your current financial position, you can take steps to manage your financial commitments and rebuild your finances.